Watxesnavo/taxi-service/README.md

 # taxi-service
-it's a very primitive drivers and cars management. you can see tables with all the information about your cars, drivers, car manufacturer and you can add drivers to one certain car that you wish.
+it's a car park and it's drivers management application. you can see tables with all the information about your cars, drivers, car manufacturer and you can add drivers to one certain car that you wish.
 You can create and delete any car and it's manufacturer and driver.
 Used to have control about what cars you have in your taxi park and what the driver is driving a certain car and the quantity of your cars and its drivers.

 🎯Functions:
   links: